royaloakonshore/simplified/docs/04-agent-implementation-plan.md

 **Core Principle:** Build foundational elements first, then layer features module by module.
 Prioritize backend (types, schemas, actions, DB interactions) before frontend UI implementation within each module.

 **Current Context & Progress:**
 The project has a stable build.
 Phase 1 (Foundation & Core Modules) is largely complete.
 This includes authentication, core layout, and basic CRUD functionalities for Customers, Inventory (Items & Transactions), Orders (Quotes/Work Orders), Invoices (including profitability calculation backend), and a simplified Production Kanban view.
 The backend for Bill of Materials (BOM) is also implemented.
-Recent work focused on resolving numerous build/type errors. `InventoryItem.defaultVatRatePercent` is now used in invoice creation, with a fallback to company-level settings.
+Recent work focused on resolving numerous build/type errors, including in the inventory tRPC router. `InventoryItem.defaultVatRatePercent` is now used in invoice creation, with a fallback to company-level settings.
 The `settings.get` tRPC procedure correctly handles missing settings, and SKU handling in orders is fixed.
 The project now passes `npm run build`, and `npx tsc --noEmit` reveals no errors.
 All previously noted type errors in `src/lib/api/routers/invoice.ts` are resolved.

 --- --- ---